klisiubb/klisiubb/README.md

 I am also developing my [personal website](https://github.com/klisiubb/portfolio) to showcase my portfolio and blog.

-In the near future, I plan to shift focus towards building a personalized password manager and other related projects.
+In the near future, I plan to shift focus towards building a personalized password manager.

 I am actively seeking a **FullStack Developer** position with a readiness to relocate to any city in Europe after graduating in **2025**.